florianc220/Conway-s-GameOfLife/README.md

-Download the project and laucnh main.py or test.py.
+Download the project and launch main.py or test.py.

 main.py is the latest stable version and test.py is the one where i test new features